nigelperks/BasicAssembler/README.md

 2. How to test
 3. How to use
 4. Language supported
+5. Memory model
-5. Design choices
+6. Design choices
-6. References
+7. References

 ## 1. How to build